l3x/gopush/README.md

 ## gopush
 ### a Go client library for Pushover notifications

-This is my first real Go program, so *caveat emptor*.

 `gopush` provides an interface to [Superblock's](https://superblock.net) [Pushover](https://pushover.net).

-To use it, use the import `"bitbucket.org/kisom/gopush/pushover"`.
+To use it, use the import `"github.com/l3x/gopush/pushover"`.

 Example usage: